gebbber/useTranslate/README.md

 ## `useTranslate`:

-`useTranslate` uses React 'context' to pick up the language chosen by the `<Localize>` component, and translates an object full of objects.
+`useTranslate` uses React 'context' to pick up the language chosen by the `<Localize>` component, and translates an object full of message objects.

-Best practice for defining your language assets is to keep them close to where they're used, but a little bit out of the way&mdash;they go nicely at the end of the component file.
-You define a `Messages` object (name is up to you) outside of your render function, and since module-level statements are run as the module is loaded and before the render function runs, `Messages` will be available to the render function when it needs it.
+Best practice for defining your language assets is to keep them close to where they're used&mdash;in the component.
+They go nicely out of the way at the end of the component file.
+You import `useTranslate`, define a `Messages` object outside of your render function (object name is up to you), and feed `Messages` to `useTranslate` when you run the render function.

-Import `useTranslate`, give it the `Messages` object, and it gives you back the translated messages.
-If you store the result in a separate object called `Message` (singular), then each translated message can be read from the object nicely.
+`useTranslate` returns an object full of messages translated to the currently-selected language.
+If you store the result in a separate object called `Message` (singular), then the code is nicely readable: (same example as above)

 ```javascript
 import { useTranslate } from 'usetranslate';